What to Do If Your Health Insurance Claim Is Denied

 • The claim was submitted after the filing deadline

-• Coverage was terminated or inactive
+• Coverage had already been terminated

-📞 Step 3: Contact the Insurance Company
+Step 3: Contact the Insurance Company About the Denied Claim

 • Can you clarify the denial?